 Depending on the number of children that you have, it can be expensive to cover the costs of a wedding when each of your kids gets married.
 The average wedding is $28,000, making it necessary to begin saving as soon as possible to ensure that you don’t have to feel limited with the amount of funds that you provide.
 About 10 percent of parents dip into their retirement to pay for their children’s weddings, which can prolong how much time you spend working.
 Instead, saving in advance several years prior can allow you to plan ahead and avoid the stress of having to pay for the event.

 Financial experts recommend planning for retirement in your 20s because it will allow you to maximize the power of compound interest that accumulates over time.
 Attempt to save at least 10 percent of your income while also signing up for your employer’s 401(k).
 The money will be put into your retirement fund without being taxed, which can accumulate quickly and allow you to have a larger nest egg once you reach the golden years.
-If you don’t have a 401(k), consider opening a Roth IRA to avoid taxes once you withdraw the money.
-Building an emergency fund will also allow you to have money available for car repairs or medical expenses without having to dip into your investments.
+You may also want to look into your options for opening a self-directed IRA, which is a retirement account that gives you complete control over your investments.
+With a self-directed IRA, you can diversify your portfolio, which protects against economic fluctuations.
+Regardless of the option you choose, it’s important to start saving for retirement as soon as possible.

 Estate planning is often neglected by many people but is crucial when you’re planning ahead.
 Without estate planning, your assets and property can get into the wrong hands.
 Planning for your death may not be fun to think about, but doing so can allow you to have complete control over who receives your money and assets once you pass away.
 You’ll need to create a last will, a living trust and put your health wishes in writing.
 You can have peace of mind knowing that your requests are honored when you create the right documents.
 Estate planning is beneficial because it can reduce the amount of taxes that need to be paid, it allows you to make your own funeral arrangements, it helps you avoid time and costs with the probate process and you can avoid any lawsuits that might occur between your family members.